“Someone Teach Me How to Adult…”

-Researchers agree that 18-year-olds today are comparable to the 15-year-olds of the 90’s.
-In the United States, today’s teens are having less “adult” experiences than teens did twenty years ago.
+Researchers agree that 18-year-olds today are comparable to the 15-year-olds of the ’90s.
+In the United States, teens are having less “adult” experiences than they did twenty years ago.

 But what defines an adult experience?

 For teens, it’s a way of testing their independence – like driving, working for pay, dating or becoming sexually active, and trying alcohol.
 Some may think that experiencing these things later in life is inherently positive or negative, but expert Jean Twenge considers it a trade-off.
 While national teen birth rates and car accidents are falling, it seems teens today are also less prepared for adulthood.
 Delaying adult experiences may extend the transition into adulthood for teens, which Jeffrey Arnett, a professor of psychology proposes there is an entirely new life stage: emerging adulthood.